rmcanany/SolidEdgeHousekeeper/README.md

 The graph is subsequently traversed to find related files.
 I don't know how it works; my son did that part.

-A top down search can optionally report files with no links to the top level assembly.
-It is set on the **Configuration Tab**.

 #### 3. Select by list